+There are, of course, exceptions to the rule.
+Casual drinks should be bought in rounds — as long as you buy the first.
 But, when it’s a meal, the man must pay on the first date.
 If you choose the restaurant, you’ll ensure that you’re not left destitute by the time the starter arrives, and you can also impress her with your gastronomic know-how.

 As the dates roll on, the rules admittedly change.
 Second date, it’s still the man’s turn.
 Third, your date can pitch in for drinks, but you should still pay for the lion’s share of the meal and fourth, is when you finally reach the point where splitting is acceptable.
 She may even insist on paying for the whole meal, and if you’ve stuck it this long without a fight, it seems silly to argue with her now.